 A complicated diet

 As stunning and exotic as these magnificent birds are, they are insanely difficult - near impossible - to keep in captivity.
 This is due to their very fragile nature.
-Unlike parrots, toucans survive on a diet of 70% fresh (non-citrus) fruit made up mostly of papaya and melons.
+Unlike parrots, toucans survive on an entirely different diet.

 Most all captive toucans die from hemochromatosis which is an iron storage disease.
 To avoid high levels of iron in their system, they need to be on a pellet diet of less than 100 parts per million.
 They also need to be given distilled water, as most other waters (bottled, well or otherwise) contain iron - even trace amounts.